You Are Enough

 And when you hear the same thing over and over, you’ll start to believe it.

-The tricky part is, at some point during your tween years, negative self-talk becomes the default setting, the regular language that you receive these messages.
+The tricky part is, at some point during your tween and teen years, negative self-talk becomes the default setting, the regular language that you receive these messages.
 And it’s not because of anything you did, it’s not your fault!
 But it stinks!

 So!
 How do you get back to believing you are enough?
 You need a few tools: